peterhinch/micropython-font-to-py/FONT_TO_PY.md

 to render strings on demand.
 A practical example may be studied [here](https://github.com/peterhinch/micropython-samples/blob/master/SSD1306/ssd1306_test.py).
 The detailed layout of the Python file may be seen [here](./DRIVERS.md).

+### Binary font files

+If the output filename does not have a ``.py`` extension a binary font file is created.
+This is primarily intended for the e-paper driver.
+Specifically in applications where the file is to be stored on the display's internal flash memory rather than using frozen Python modules.

+The technique of accessing character data from a random access file is only applicable to devices such as e-paper where the update time is slow.

 # Dependencies, links and licence